Cassper gifts himself gorgeous Mercedes-Benz, fans amazed by pics and videos

 - The rapper took to social media to share photos of his new ride and thanked Jesus for the lavish addition to his collection

-- Fans joined the excitement, celebrating Cassper who continues to inspire them with his success
+- Fans joined the excitement to celebrate Cassper, who continues to inspire with his success

 South African rapper Cassper Nyovest indulged in a grand start to February.
 He unwrapped a brand-new Mercedes Benz as a lavish gift to himself.